tiff-ritz/buildpacks-deb-packages/README.md

 specified there.
 See below for the [configuration schema](#schema) and an [example](#example).

 ### Default Package Environment Variables
 The buildpack includes a set of default environment variables for each package, known as `PACKAGE_ENV_VARS`.
 These default environment variables are applied during the build process.
-However, you can override these default values by specifying environment variables in the project.toml file.

-## Environment Variables and Post-Install Commands for Skipped Packages

-Even if a package is skipped, the environment variables will still be applied.
-This ensures that any necessary configuration or setup steps are performed, even if the package itself is not installed.

 #### Example